llSourcell/AI_For_Business_Curriculum/README.md

 This is the curriculum for the "AI for Business" Course By Siraj Raval on Youtube

 ## Week 1 Healthcare
--Medical Imaging Classification
+- Medical Imaging Classification
--Drug Discovery
+- Drug Discovery

 ## Week 2 Finance
 -Anomaly Detection